Jean-François Nothomb: Comet Line

-The Comet Line leader in Belgium, Jean Greindle sent Nothomb to France to work as an assistant to Andrée de Jongh (Dedée), the young woman who was one of the founders of the Comet Line.
+The Comet Line leader in Belgium, Jean Greindl sent Nothomb to France to work as an assistant to Andrée de Jongh (Dedée), the young woman who was one of the founders of the Comet Line.
 The southern sector of the Comet Line reached from Paris to southwestern France and crossed the border into Spain over the Pyrenees mountains.
 Northomb was picked to work in the southern sector because he was dark-skinned and deemed more likely to pass as Spanish than most French and Belgian men.
-Operatives of the Comet Line accompanied downed airmen, most of whom did not speak French, by train from Paris to near Bayonne.
+Operatives of the Comet Line accompanied downed airmen, most of whom did not speak French, by train from Paris to near Bayonne, a journey of about 700 km.
 From there the guides led the airmen on foot across the Pyrenees, avoiding German and Spanish border patrols.
 In Spain, the airmen were met by British diplomat Michael Creswell ("Monday") who transported them to Gibraltar where they were debriefed by MI9 agent Donald Darling ("Sunday") and then flown back to Britain.
 As training airmen was time-consuming and expensive, the rescue of downed airmen from occupied Europe and their return to duty was a priority for the British.
 Elvire de Greef, who led the Comet Line near the border of France and Spain, called Nothomb "Franco" which became his code name (not to be confused with Francisco Franco, the leader of Spain at that time).

 Nothomb's first crossing of the Pyrenees was 20 October 1942.
 He, de Jongh, "B" Johnson, and Basque guide Florentino Goikoetxea led four airmen across the Pyrenees to Spain.
 De Jongh and he led four more to Spain on 24 October.
 On 20 December, Nothomb alone guided another four airmen to Spain.